blockterms/whitepaper/README.md

 Raise funds for a road or bridge from local community and create an ownership structure.
 Build the bridge and then the owners get paid back in micro transaction accruals for every time someone pays for the use of infrastructure.

+One other simple use case for this model is a smart parking meter.
+A smart parking meter would require multiple parties to come-together, e.g. the city, the local community, the company that produces and services the machines and the consumer.
+Every time a consumer uses this machine, all these partners need to get their share of value.
+The terms for their partnership need to be adjusted and revised from time to time. blockterms provides the tools necessary to make it happen.
+Such kind of public-private ownership of community resources is made easy by crypto currencies and blockterms plays a small part in that.
+At any given time, a consumer can inspect the entire tree of partners who collaborated together to bring this setup into their community.

 ### Education

 Teachers, schools and universities should be a financial partner in student’s future success.
 The partnership value should diminish with time and should have appropriate maximum life time limits per student.
 In this model, the earnings of schools and universities are directly derived from future financial success of their students, this is a great incentive for educational institutions to provide good quality education and bring the best out of every student instead of providing generic same education for everyone.